ZFS dRAID Primer

 During rebalancing, a traditional resilver is performed as the pool is not in a degraded state.
 Checksums are also verified during this process.

-The terminology used for a dRAID layout is similar to that used for raidz, but could have a different meaning.
-It is recommended to review this list of terms and definitions before attempting to create storage pools with a dRAID layout in TrueNAS:
+The terminology used for a dRAID layout is similar to that used for RAIDz, but could have a different meaning.
+We recommend reviewing this list of terms and definitions before attempting to create storage pools with a dRAID layout in TrueNAS.

 TrueNAS uses this formula to estimate the total capacity of a dRAID data vdev: